DougallWinship/deform/src/Deform/Component/ReadMe.md

 * component rendering has an intermediate stage, see BaseComponent:convertToHtml(), which ensure the component is prepared as an IHtml tree

-* Components are commonly built via the ComponentFactory to allow chaining and auto-completion, for example
+* Components are built via the ComponentFactory to allow chaining and auto-completion, for example
     ```
       <?php use  \Deform\Component\ComponentFactory as Component; ?>
       <?= Component::select('formname','fieldname'); ?>